 Research in genetics and bipolar disorder is fairly new.
-But more than two-thirds of people with bipolar disorder have a relative with either bipolar or major depression.
+However, more than two-thirds of people with bipolar disorder have a relative with either bipolar or major depression.
 Researchers are still trying to find genetic factors responsible for increased risk.

 Someone with a parent or sibling with bipolar disorder has a 4 to 6 times higher risk of developing it as compared to someone who doesn’t.

 Researchers who study families and twins suggest that there may be a genetic link between bipolar disorder and schizophrenia.
 They also found that small mutations in specific genes appear to affect bipolar risk.

 Scientists are working to discover how the brains of people with bipolar disorder differ from the brains of people without it.
 Here are some interesting perspectives.

 Neurotransmitters are chemicals that help brain cells communicate and regulate mood.
-Imbalances with neurotransmitters are linked to bipolar disorder.
+Imbalances with neurotransmitters may be linked to bipolar disorder.

 Mitochondria are the energy centers in almost every human cell.
 If the mitochondrion doesn’t function normally, it could lead to change in patterns of energy production and use.
 This may explain some of the behaviors we see in people with psychiatric disorders.